Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Now you know exactly what the main differences are and what question types work best, you can use Paperform, one of the best online form builders, to make the right form for your needs.

-With Paperform you can create surveys, questionnaires and polls as easy as a doc, customize them to fit your brand, and share them seamlessly with your audience.
+With Paperform you can create surveys, questionnaires and polls in minutes, customize them to fit your brand, and share them seamlessly with your audience.

 But don’t take our word for it.
 Try it yourself with our 14-day free trial, no credit card required.